svapreddy/clearx/README.md

 ##### `store.set(path, value, dontReplace)`

-Assigns the value at the provided path.
-If path does not exist, it will create objects required to set value at the path.
+`set` can be used to assign the value at the provided path.
+If the path does not exist, it will create objects required to set the value on the path.
+`dontReplace` would be handy if you have a requirement of updating a value if there no existing value.

 ```javascript